 Rush Meadows Dam is a concrete radial-arch structure.
-The crest is 463 feet long and located at 9,418.6 feet mean sea level in elevation.
+The crest is 463 feet long and located at 9,418.6 feet mean sea level11 in elevation.
 The maximum height of the dam is 50 feet.
 Metal pipe handrails are installed along a runway atop the crest of the dam.
 A geomembrane layer covers the upstream face of the dam.
 The north end of the dam abuts the canyon wall, and the south end is buttressed.
 The south end of the dam adjoins a wing wall that contains the spillway, which prior to 2018 was a 55-foot-long ungated notch 3 feet lower than the crest, at an elevation of 9,415.6 feet.
 In 2018, an additional notch was constructed in the spillway to increase the capacity to pass inflows during high-runoff years.
 The 12-foot-wide by approximately 19-foot-high notch was installed in the spillway's left section and reinforced with two concrete buttresses on the downstream side.
 The crest elevation of the new spillway notch is 9,395.6 feet.
 A concrete inlet chamber is located off-center at the base of the upstream side of the dam.
 The upstream face of the inlet chamber contains a pair of 6-foot-wide metal grates.
 Behind the grates, two slide gates installed in the dam face control the flow of water into two steel outlet pipes (the right outlet is circular with a 24-inch-diameter and the left outlet is square with sides measuring 30 inches) located at an elevation of 9,368.6 feet.
 On the downstream side of the dam, there is a valve house and both outlet pipes discharge into Rush Creek, which flows into Gem Lake.
+Below Rush Meadows Dam, the existing license requires a continuous minimum flow of 10 cubic feet per second (cfs) or natural flow into Waugh Lake, whichever is less.

-&lt;sup>5 All elevations in this scoping document are relative to mean sea level, unless otherwise specified.
+11 All elevations in this scoping document are relative to mean sea level, unless otherwise specified.